daghanacay/databricks-bootcamp/README.md

 and finally delete the job

-databricks jobs delete --job-id [your job id]
+- $ databricks jobs delete --job-id [your job id] -- do this twice both for "Example Example Job CLI" and "Composite Job CLI"

 and delete DLT pipeline

-databricks pipelines delete --pipeline-id  [your DLT pipeline ID]
+- $ databricks pipelines delete --pipeline-id  [your DLT pipeline ID]